Systems / CPS / Edge AI Research

 - UAV autonomy and search-and-rescue settings

-- Wireless/networked decision systems
+- Wireless and networked decision systems

-- Resource-constrained edge/embedded environments
+- Resource-constrained edge and embedded environments